Table of Contents

 Want a more detailed look at the day-to-day of a care assistant before you apply to the field?
 Nurses.co.uk covers career topics not only for care assistants, but also for healthcare workers across the board.
 Claire Carmichael offers advice for aspiring care assistants in this video:

-According to the Office for National Statistics (ONS), care assistants in the UK earn an average annual salary of £18,278.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), care assistants in the UK earn an average annual salary of £18,278.

 Additionally, there are similar pay levels for both men and women in this type of role.